rapid7/insightconnect-plugins/plugins/mimecast/help.md

 #### Monitor SIEM Logs

-Monitor and retrieve the latest logs
+This action is used to monitor and retrieve the latest logs

 ##### Input